adonisjs/v6-docs/content/docs/concepts/http_overview.md

 As the final step, the request reaches the route handler and returns to the client with a response.

 Suppose an exception is raised during any step in the process.
-In that case, the request will be handed over to the global exception handler, who is responsible for converting the exception to a response.
+In that case, the request will be handed over to the global exception handler, which is responsible for converting the exception to a response.

 </dd>